BioJulia/Bio.jl/docs/src/man/reading.md

 ### FASTA

-* Reader type: `FASTA.Reader{S<:Sequence}`
+* Reader type: `FASTA.Reader`
-* Writer type: `FASTA.Writer{T<:IO}`
+* Writer type: `FASTA.Writer`
 * Element type: `FASTA.Record`

 FASTA is a text-based file format for representing biological sequences.
-A FASTA file stores a list of sequence records with name, description, and sequence.
+A FASTA file stores a list of records with identifier, description, and sequence.
 The template of a sequence record is:
 ```
->{name} {description}?
+>{identifier} {description}?
 {sequence}
 ```